-For now, keep your emotions in check and refrain from any sort of accusations.
+For now, keep your emotions in check and refrain from accusations.
 Next:

-Depersonalize the situation – In a one-on-one conversation, avoid using the words “you” and “yours” – they sound too accusatory.
-Instead, replace them with “we” (We seem to have a problem…) and “when” (When we kicked-off the project meeting…) which are factual based.
+Depersonalize the situation – Avoid using the words “you” and “yours” in a one-on-one conversation — they sound too accusatory.
+Instead, replace them with “we” (We seem to have a problem…) and “when” (When we kicked off the project meeting…), which are factually based.

 Use the “Columbo” approach – This one is taken from an old TV series that featured a detective who was unmasking criminals through statements like “Maybe I’m wrong” or “I don’t know, but…” while scratching his forehead.
 The beauty of it is that it gives the passive-aggressive coworker a gap to either take back their words or own them.
 Can you guess which one they’ll choose in 99% of the cases?

-Control your body language – Paying attention to your words and delivery means nothing if you don’t match it with your own body language.
+Control your body language – Paying attention to your words and delivery means nothing if you don’t match them with your body language.
 In general, your tone should be sincere without a faint of tremor, so bullies can’t pick on it and counter with sarcasm.
-A firm eye-contact helps too, but perhaps the most important part is your facial expression.
+Firm eye contact helps, but your facial expression is the most important part.
 Discrete micro-expressions like smirks betray anger, so keep an assertive expression throughout the whole conversation.

-In some extreme cases though, having control over yourself is not enough.
+In some extreme cases, having control over yourself is not enough.
 You need evidence.

 3. Protect yourself and ask for help when everything fails

-Collaborating with a passive-aggressive coworker can be like a roller-coaster: one day you’re on good terms, the next one you’re dealt with the silent treatment.
+Collaborating with a passive-aggressive coworker can be like a roller-coaster: one day you’re on good terms, and the next you’re dealt with the silent treatment.
 The antidote is to take measures.

-Document all your conversations, write memos after each meeting, and be open to discuss sensitive matters in the presence of a witness or larger group, where they’re less likely to throw their tantrums.
+Document all your conversations, write memos after each meeting and be open to discussing sensitive matters in the presence of a witness or larger group, where they’re less likely to throw tantrums.
 Facts weigh in heavier than half-baked arguments.

 If none of these work, it’s time to ask for help from a manager or the HR department.
 No need to beat yourself for doing this.
 After all, it’s your full right to be happy at work.